The Ministry Center

 Jenks Snack Ministry

-One of our newest local mission opportunities is with Jenks Intermediate school.
-Our Pastor has established a partnership for our church family to provide snacks for Jenks after school tutoring program for International students.
+One of our newest local mission opportunities is with Jenks Intermediate school and Jenks Reading and Math & Science Academy during the summer.
+Our Pastor has established a partnership for our church family to provide snacks for Jenks after school tutoring program and summer academies with their English Language Learners (ELL) who are refugee and International students.

 English Second Language (ESL) Ministry